 To Maintain an Active Starter (AKA: Keep It Alive):

 Once a day, refresh your starter by feeding it with fresh flour and water.
-I usually aim for feeding my sourdough starter every 12 hours, but sometimes that just doesn't happen.
 If your starter is super active (rising and falling often), you can feed it twice a day, but I've never needed to do this.
 After the first feeding (mentioned above) you'll only need to discard 50% of your starter before feeding it with 50 grams of flour and 50 grams of water.

 If you're not going to regularly bake bread, you can keep your mature starter (it's been alive and healthy for a couple of weeks now) in the fridge.
 To do this, at feeding time, discard 50% of the starter, feed the starter, and cover the starter.
 Place the starter in the fridge to hibernate.
 This is also a good way to keep your starter alive if you're going to be traveling and won't be around to feed the starter on a daily basis.
 There's no need to feed the starter until you pull it back out of the fridge because you're ready to start baking bread again.
 The starter doesn't need to be fed while it's hibernating in the fridge.
 You'll need to pull the starter from the fridge at least 12 hours before starting the sourdough bread process, discarding 50% of the starter, giving the starter a fresh feeding (50 grams of flour and 50 grams of water), covering the starter, and placing it back on the counter.